MelissaBuckingham/CricketTravelSite/README.md

 ## Database Schema

+The data schema is arranged in such a way so that a user can add a Category, but also they can add a Product that can be placed within a Category in order to keep the data tidy and searchable.

 I built the database using Django, in which, a data schema refers to the structure that defines how data is organized within the application.
 Here’s a brief overview:

 Database Configuration: The schema includes settings for the database engine, name, user, and password, which are specified in the DATABASES setting in settings.py.